Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Optimizing multiple agents' joint policy with a single team reward can be very challenging as the action and observation space is now too large when combined.
 Value Decomposition Network(VDN) is the first proposed algorithm for this problem.
 The solution is relatively straightforward:

-- Each agent is still a standard Q network, use self-observation as input and output the action logits(Q value).
+- Each agent is still a standard ``Q``, use self-observation as input and output the action logits(Q value).
 - The Q values of all agents are added together for mixed Q value annotated as :math:`Q_{tot}`
 - Using standard DQN to optimize the Q net using :math:`Q_{tot}` with the team reward :math:`r`.
 - The gradient each Q net received depends on the **contribution** of its Q value to the :math:`Q_{tot}`: